marofrahman/INTO-university-live-brief/README.md

 # INTO University Live Brief Project
 #### The goal for this project was to identify and justify a list of the top twenty institutions that INTO University should partner with to increase their reach within the US market. ####

-Before constructing a suitable list for potential partners, some criteria had to be met to maximise geographical growth and international presence.
+Before constructing a suitable list for potential partners, criteria had to be met to maximise geographical growth and international presence.
 Institutions had to be located in a state:

 * which is proven to be highly attractive to international students
 * where INTO does not currently have a university partner (you can find the universities INTO has already partnered with here)